Clay Higgins: Russia

 On March 19, 2024, Higgins voted against House Resolution 149 condemning the illegal abduction and forcible transfer of children from Ukraine to the Russian Federation.
 He was one of nine Republicans to do so.

 Higgins has introduced legislation to prohibit the transfer of Army Tactical Missile Systems (ATACMS) to Ukraine.

 Epstein files

 The House of Representatives voting 427–1 to approve the Epstein Files Transparency Act.
 Higgins was the sole representative to vote against it.

 On November 18, 2025, Higgins was the sole member of Congress to vote against the Epstein Files Transparency Act, a bill compelling the U.S. Department of Justice to release all files related to convicted sex offender Jeffrey Epstein.
-Higgins posted on Twitter:

-I have been a principled "NO" on this bill from the beginning.
-What was wrong with the bill three months ago is still wrong today.
-It abandons 250 years of criminal justice procedure in America.
-As written, this bill reveals and injures thousands of innocent people – witnesses, people who provided alibis, family members, etc.
+Higgins posted on X that the bill "abandons 250 years of criminal justice procedure in America" and "reveals and injures thousands of innocent people – witnesses, people who provided alibis, family members, etc." and argued that "this type of broad reveal of criminal investigative files, released to a rabid media, will absolutely result in innocent people being hurt."

-Controversies

-Several of Higgins's Facebook posts have been removed for contravening the company's policy against inciting violence.